megaDross/bio_modules/README.md

 # return a reference sequence 100b upstream and 200bp downstream from a given position scrapped from human genome version 38
 python3 get_seq.py 1:169314424 --upstream 100 --downstream 200 --hg_version hg38

-# return a reference sequence for each psition in a given input file, generate genomic/transcript/exonic infomation and compare to an automatically paired .seq file from a given directory.
+# return a reference sequence for each position in a given input file, generate genomic/transcript/exonic infomation and compare to an automatically paired .seq file from a given directory.
 Finally, output all scrapped data to file.
 python3 get_seq.py in.txt --header --ensembl --seq_dir ../seq_files/ --output_file out.txt
 ```